vialabdusp/data-science/python-intro/python-intro.md

 Comments let you document your code and are not executed.
 They are very useful when sharing code, or even when going back to your own code after a while.
 It is good practice to comment your code.
 We can have single or multi line comments.

-Single-line comments start with the hash character, # , and extend to the end of the physical line.
+Single-line comments start with the hash character, `#` (AKA, octothorpe, pound sign... [pick your poison](https://en.wikipedia.org/wiki/Number_sign)), and extend to the end of the physical line.
 A comment may appear at the start of a line or following whitespace or code.

 Multiline comments are known as docstrings.
-They start with “”” and end with “””.
+They start with `“””` and end with `“””`.